 2020 Annual Report

 The Troy Fire Department is unique in that staffing consists of an authorized strength of 180 volunteer members and 11 uniformed career staff members, a mere 6% of the department.
-Administrative support is achieved with the career staff and one full-time secretary, one part-time administrative aide, and four part-time staff assistants who are also volunteer firefighters.
+Administrative support is achieved with the uniformed career staff and one full-time civilian secretary; one part-time civilian administrative aide; and four uniformed part-time staff assistants who are also volunteer firefighters.

 In addition to administrative support and emergency incident response, career staff members provide required firefighter training; community risk reduction; plan review; inspection and code enforcement; permitting; equipment acquisition and maintenance; hazardous material reporting; and emergency management planning to support the department and comply with both state and local mandates.